 #8 Rewind And Fast Forward

-The Apple TV has accessibility options built-in, which you can access by going to Settings>General>Accessibility.
-But you can quickly get to these Accessibility options by pressing the MENU button three times.
+The Apple TV has many accessibility options built-in, which you can access by going to Settings>General>Accessibility.
+But you can toggle the VoiceOver Accessibility on or off very quickly another way – by using Siri:

-The Apple TV has a ton of cool screensavers built-in–or you could use your own photos as a screen saver.
+The Apple TV has a ton of cool screensavers built-in.
+The best are called Aerial, and they feature high-quality videos from various locations around the globe.
 By default a screensaver will start after a given amount of time–you choose the timeframe in the Settings app.
-But if you want the screensaver to start immediately, simply press the MENU button rapidly three times.

 But people often wonder just where in the world the beautiful screensaver they are seeing was filmed.
 There’s an easy way to find out:

 - On all versions of the Siri Remote: Tap/rest your finder on the touchpad when the screensaver is playing.
 You’ll see text appear on the screen revealing the locationof the footage.

 And check out Does Apple TV 4K Work On Any TV?

 Also, check out Does Apple TV Have Live TV?